 The rest of their diet can be made up of fresh leafy greens which should be provided every morning and evening.
-Rabbits are natural foragers, so they enjoy a mix of this kind of food daily which can help prevent boredom, keep them engaged and make their habitat more interesting.
+Rabbits eat a variety of vegetables and greens, and we recommend around one handful (adult-sized) per day.
+Rabbits enjoy spending time foraging, so they enjoy a mix of this kind of food daily which can help prevent boredom, keep them engaged and make their habitat more interesting.

 The best foods for a rabbit

 Once your rabbit has been provided with the bulk of their diet (hay), choose from a range of fresh greens from the list of vegetables below.
 It’s important to provide your pet with a variety of safe greens to make sure they have a balanced diet.

 One of the most common misconceptions about a rabbit’s diet is that they should be fed muesli-style foods.
 Unfortunately, muesli is high in sugar and starch which are difficult for rabbits to digest and can cause health problems.
 If your rabbit is fed a high sugar diet this can lead them to gain weight and develop other health problems.

 Foods to feed your rabbit as a treat